open-mmlab/mmselfsup/docs/MODEL_ZOO.md

 # Model Zoo

+OpenSelfSup needs your contribution!
+Since we don't have sufficient GPUs to run these large-scale experiments, your contributions, including parameter studies, reproducing of results, implementing new methods, etc, are essential to make OpenSelfSup better.
+Your contribution will be recorded and recognized, top contributors will be included in the author list of OpenSelfSup!

 ## Pre-trained model download links and speed test.
 **Note**
 * The testing GPUs are NVIDIA Tesla V100.